DataDog/integrations-core/scylla/README.md

        logs_enabled: true
      ```

-2. Add the following configuration block to your `scylla.d/conf.yaml` file.
+2. Uncomment and edit the logs configuration block in your `scylla.d/conf.yaml` file.
 Change the `type`, `path`, and `service` parameter values based on your environment.
 See the [sample scylla.d/conf.yaml][9] for all available configuration options.

       ```yaml
        logs: